 So we must emphasize that there is no right or wrong way to make white Rioja.
 In the hands of a skilled winemaker, Viura can yield aromatic and spicy wine; however, grapes are often picked too early to maintain acidity.
-This is the catch-22: Viura needs to be fully ripe to really shine in bottle.
-The biggest challenge, therefore, arguably takes place before the grapes reach the bodegas.
+This is the catch-22: Viura must be fully ripe to shine in bottle.
+Therefore, The biggest challenge arguably occurs before the grapes reach the bodegas.
 Nevertheless, astute timing can make a profound and long-lived white from this grape.

-Many contemporary bodegas, such as Finca Allende, handle their Viura like top-quality Chardonnay grown in the Cote d’Or.
-Only the finest hand-harvested grapes are used, rigorously sorted before they are chilled and pressed, often using whole bunches.
+Many contemporary bodegas, such as Finca Allende, handle their Viura-like top-quality Chardonnay grown in the Cote d’Or.
+Only the finest hand-harvested grapes are used, rigorously sorted before chilling and pressing, often using whole bunches.
 Nevertheless, winemakers insist that whole bunch pressing can deliver the perfect must: crystal clear and brimming with aroma.

 Many wineries use stainless steel to ferment their Viura before transferring the wine to barrel or possibly amphora for maturation.
 If the style is intended to be drunk young, 100% new barrique will rarely be employed – wines will be aged for a relatively short period before they’re sold.

 Rioja’s wine establishment has made no secret of its long-standing frustration with the region’s ‘good value’ image.
-To quote Javier Galaretta, CEO of the Spanish wine group Araex: “Spain’s mistake was to enter the market at the bottom end and to ride on the ‘value’ ticket for far too long.
+To quote Javier Galaretta, the Spanish wine group Araex’s CEO, “Spain’s mistake was to enter the market at the bottom end and to ride on the ‘value’ ticket for far too long.
 I hate the word value – it imposes a price ceiling on an entire region even if standards and terroir vary enormously, as they clearly do.”

 To address the concerns of Galaretta and his neighbors, the authorities unveiled a new single-vineyard classification framework in 2017: Vinedos Singulares.
 It was designed to bolster Rioja’s cachet amongst terroir-obsessed sommeliers and collectors, hopefully raising sales of top-end wines.
 The question is: who’s listening?
 It is, of course, too soon to judge whether the Consejo’s endeavors will be met with success.
 But we can highlight the growing popularity of Rioja Blancos on the world stage, particularly in the luxury segment.
 Exports of white Rioja continue to grow across the board as the region becomes renowned as a reliable source of premium whites and reds.